aweeger/BCB546X_FinalGroup/README.md

       * **_heatmap.jpg_**: heatmap of gene expression level in all developmental stages.

-[Created and edited by E. Glynne, A. Weeger, R. Fortune, H. Liu ]
+[Created and edited by E. Glynne, A. Weeger, R. Fortune, H. Liu, A. Anilkumar ]